Dewynters/Website-Template-Bootstrap-4/README.md

 <strong>Step 4:</strong>

 Make sure any js or css edits are made in the /src/ directory.
-GULP will output the final minified versions in the distribution/build directory.
+Gulp will output the final minified versions in the distribution/build directory.

 Code away!!

 NOTES:

-To add bootstrap features/plugins edit the gulpfile.js and comment out the ones required.
+To add bootstrap JS edit the gulpfile.js and comment out the ones required.

-Some plugins are included under /src/js/vendor, delete ones you do not plan on using also check they are up to date.